shenae/giphy-react-lab/README.md

 #### HW Submission

-* Commit messages should be made after the creation of every component.
+* Commit messages should be made often!!
 * Create a pull request